Where

 updated photos of each puppy once a week, so that

-you are still able to watch your puppy grow.
+you are able to watch your puppy grow.
 We also

 offer at least one, possibly more, visitation days